-How To Write a Great Screenplay: 'All Writing is Rewriting'
+How To Write a Great Screenplay (Movie Script Tips)

 Your first draft is never your final draft, especially when you are learning how to write a movie script.

 I remember sitting in class and learning how to write a screenplay.
 I also recall the click of the keys when I sat down to write my first screenplay.
 It was an exciting feeling, but as I crossed from page one to page two, I was never sure where I’d be going.
 When I finally typed “Fade Out,” my heart was a flutter.
 But as you know, all writing is rewriting.

 So let's learn how to write a movie script.